eSpecialized/SwiftyTDD/README.md

 Now weather tests will work.

 ## Changes to Support Weather information.
  I added in the current_observation swift class that assists in decoding the json with the new iOS 11 JSONDecoder.
-It uses the new Codable for structs enums, and classes to decode the JSON.
+It uses the new Codable class for structs enums, and classes to decode the JSON.